STAR Reading Test: Practice & Tips

 STAR Reading Assessment Sample Question #1

-The word match has several of its meanings listed below.
-Choose the word meaning that does not go with this word.
+The word "match" has several meanings, which are listed below.
+Choose the phrase meaning that does not go with this word.

 STAR Reading Assessment Sample Question #2